Retroperspect/UFO_blog/README.md

 ## Gains
-- Explain what to gain from monitoring = Bring in self reflection
-From our own observation, the immidiate gain from having a prometheus and grafana was the overview, although some tweaking for what data we saw was needed, seeing the systems performance and having warnings notify the phone about system crashes was a huge help.
+- From our own observation, the immidiate gain from having a prometheus and grafana was the overview, although some tweaking for what data we saw was needed, seeing the systems performance and having warnings notify the phone about system crashes was a huge help.
 Being able to both actively and passively monitor the systems performance ensured our systems uptime, as this was important for a above 95% uptime deal.
 By actively monitoring our systems performance, we noted that we slowly but surely weren't able to handle the amount of data we received, had it not been for monitoring we wouldn't have known this, and we wouldn't have been able to identify the issue was with the database, since we queried too much data too and from it.
 The issue was a human flaw in our understanding of relational databases, as we asked the database for many queries that by our research should work, we did not take into account that the lack of Foreign keys would result in such extreme slowdown, as we didn't notice these issues from our initial testing with smaller sets of data.
 Observing the performance enabled us to solve this and many other issues as they appeared, as anytime we observed abnormalities we would investigate the cause, with the help of monitoring we had a better idea of where these issues came from.